heikkipora/gitlab-radiator/README.md

 - ```gitlabs / projects / include``` - Regular expression for inclusion of projects.
 Default is to include all projects.
 - ```gitlabs / projects / exclude``` - Regular expression for exclusion of projects.
 Default is to exclude no projects.
 - ```gitlabs / projects / excludePipelineStatus``` - Array of pipeline statuses, that should be excluded (i.e. hidden) (available statuses are ```running, pending, success, failed, canceled, skipped```).
-- ```gitlabs / projects / maxNonFailedJobsVisible``` - Number of non-failed jobs visible for a stage at maximum.
+- ```gitlabs / maxNonFailedJobsVisible``` - Number of non-failed jobs visible for a stage at maximum.
 Helps with highly concurrent project pipelines becoming uncomfortably high.
 Default values is unlimited.
 - ```gitlabs / auth / username``` - Enables HTTP basic authentication with the defined username and password.
 - ```gitlabs / auth / password``` - Enables HTTP basic authentication with the defined username and password.
 - ```gitlabs / caFile``` - CA file location to be passed to the request library when accessing the gitlab instance.